 SENIOR SCHOOL PROGRAM

 In the Senior School, our PEAKS advisory program emphasizes mental wellbeing, social awareness and personal relationships.
-Recent presentations include Guy Felicella, harm reduction advocate, Rabbi Philip Bregman, President Emeritus of Temple Shalom Vancouver, and The Other People, a panel of community and faith leaders who address systemic racism and discrimination in BC.
+Presentations have included Guy Felicella, harm reduction advocate, Rabbi Philip Bregman, President Emeritus of Temple Shalom Vancouver, and The Other People, a panel of community and faith leaders who address systemic racism and discrimination in BC.
 The Senior School also employs two full-time personal counsellors, who meet with students regularly to ensure they are balancing their academic, curricular and social commitments while nurturing their mental health.

 For all grades, the Positive Education framework, rooted in values-in-action and positive psychology, is embedded into all curricular and cocurricular programs.